PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Taskbox.Abstractions.md

 :--- | :---
 UseProvider | Configures the handler to use the specified configuration.
 UseConfig | Configures the handler to use the specified service provider.
-ExecuteAsync | Executes the specified handler asynchronously.
+ExecuteAsync | Executes the handler asynchronously.
-Execute | Executes the handler pipeline.
+Execute | Executes the handler.

 ## Supplementary types

-Use the base classes provided by concrete implementations to create, customize, or extend the behavior of this design pattern.
+Use the base classes provided in the concrete implementations to create, customize, or extend the behavior of this design pattern.